Objects as Extreme Points: Introduction

-\paragraph{Key-point-based prediction.} The location of an object is usually represented by the smallest enclosing rectangle called the bounding box (bbox).
-Nevertheless, not all objects can perfectly fit into a rectangle, such as objects with a tilted angle.
+The location of an object is usually represented by the smallest enclosing rectangle called the bounding box (bbox).
+Nevertheless, not all objects can perfectly fit into a rectangle, such as objects with a tilt angle.
+Therefore, bottom-up methods have been proposed to detect objects in a key-point-based fashion.
 CornerNet \cite{law2018cornernet} represents an object using a pair of corner points (top left and bottom right), whereas \cite{duan2019centernet} also predicts the center point besides corner points.
 ExtremeNet \cite{zhou2019bottom} argues that corner points usually lie outside the object and lack appearance features.
 Therefore, it utilizes the four extreme points and the center points to represent the object.
 Free from the limitations of the rectangular box, these key-point-based detectors surpass anchor-based detectors for the first time.
 However, they require post-processing to group key-points to the same instance, which slows down the overall computing speed.
 Moreover, {\emph{the boundary of an object is determined by four extreme points, the corner points and the center point are both conditional results.}} Therefore, the extreme regions have more substantial location features than the other ones.